 Note: If the qualified basis of the building is zero, or if the building has an imputed qualified basis of zero, you may not claim a credit for the building for the tax year.
-You must enter zero on lines 3 and 16, and disregard lines 4 through 15 and lines 17 and 18.
+You must enter zero on lines 3 and 16, and skip lines 4 through 15 and lines 17 and 18.

-At-risk limitation for individuals and closely held corporations.-The basis of property may be limited if you borrowed against the property and are protected against loss, or if you borrowed money from a person who has other than a creditor interest in the property.
+At-risk limitation for individuals and closely held corporations.
+The basis of property may be limited if you borrowed against the property and are protected against loss, or if you borrowed money from a person who has other than a creditor interest in the property.
 See section 42(k).

-Line 4.-If you dispose of a building or your entire interest therein during the tax year and you posted a bond under section 42(j)(6), you may claim a credit based on the number of months during the tax year for which you owned the building or an interest therein.
-Similarly, if you previously had no interest in the building, but you acquired the building or an interest therein during the tax year, you may claim a credit based on the number of months during the tax year for which you owned the building or an interest therein.
+Line 4.
+If you disposed of a building or your entire interest therein during the tax year and you posted a bond under section 42(j)(6), you may claim a credit based only on the number of months during the tax year for which you owned the building or an interest therein.
+Similarly, if you previously had no interest in the building, but you acquired the building or an interest therein during the tax year, you may claim a credit based only on the number of months during the tax year for which you owned the building or an interest therein.

 If the building is owned by a flow-through entity, the entity does not need to make any adjustment on line 4, unless the entity either disposes of the building or its entire interest therein, or acquires the building or an interest therein during the tax year (and the entity previously had no interest in the building).
-No adjustment needs to be made on line 4 for changes in the interests of the members of the flow-through entity during the tax year.
-Such changes will be reflected in the amount of credit the flow-through entity passes through to its members.
+Do not make an adjustment on line 4 for changes in the interests of the members of the flow-through entity during the tax year.
+Instead, the entity must reflect these changes in the amount of credit it passes through to its members.

 The owner who has owned the building for the longest period during the month in which the change in ownership occurs is deemed to have owned the building for that month.
 If the seller and new owner have owned the building for the same amount of time during the month of disposition, the seller is deemed to have owned the building for that month.

-If you owned the building, or an interest therein, for the entire year (i.e., the full 12 months comprising your tax year), enter zero on line 4 and go to line 5.
-If, for a portion of the tax year, you had no ownership interest in the building, multiply the qualified basis on line 3 by a fraction, the numerator of which is the number of months during the tax year that you owned the building and the denominator of which is 12 (e.g., if line 3 is \$100,000 and the building was owned for 9 months, then line 4 would be \$75,000 (9/12 \times \$100,000)).
+If you owned the building, or an interest therein, for the entire year (i.e., the full 12 months in your tax year), enter zero on line 4 and go to line 5.
+If, for a portion of the tax year, you had no ownership interest in the building, multiply the qualified basis on line 3 by a fraction, the numerator of which is the number of months during the tax year that you owned the building and the denominator of which is 12 (e.g., if line 3 is

+\$100,000 and the building was owned for 9 months, then line 4 would be \$75,000 (9/12 $\times$ \$100,000)).
 Enter the result on line 4.

-Note: Upon a change of ownership, the seller must give the new owner a copy of Form 8609 with Parts I and II completed and the signature line blank.
+Note: Upon a change of ownership, the seller must give the new owner a copy of Form 8609 with Parts I and II completed and the signature area blank.
 The buyer and seller must retain copies of Form 8609 for recordkeeping purposes.
-The new owner must follow the instructions in Schedule A and the instructions for Form 8609 in order to claim any credits.
+The new owner must follow the Schedule A instructions and the instructions for Form 8609 to claim any credits.